-- Sevenoaks School recognises that the internet is a constantly changing environment with new apps, devices, websites and material emerging at a rapid pace. - We will: - carry out an annual review of our online safety approaches, considering the specific risks our students face and the potential for new or updated measures to mitigate these risks. - o regularly review the methods used to identify, assess and minimise online risks. - examine emerging technologies for educational benefit and undertake appropriate risk assessments before their use is permitted. - ensure that appropriate filtering and monitoring is in place and take all reasonable precautions to ensure that internet access is appropriate. - recognise that due to the global and connected nature of the internet, it is not possible to guarantee that unsuitable material cannot be accessed via our systems, and as such identify clear procedures to follow if breaches or concerns arise.
+Sevenoaks School recognises that the internet is a constantly changing environment with new apps, devices, websites and material emerging at a rapid pace.
+We will:

+- carry out an annual review of our online safety approaches, including but not limited to our filtering and monitoring provision, considering the specific risks our students face and the potential for new or updated measures to mitigate these risks. - regularly review the methods used to identify, assess and minimise online risks. - examine emerging technologies for educational benefit and undertake appropriate risk assessments before their use is permitted. - ensure that appropriate filtering and monitoring is in place and take all reasonable precautions to ensure that internet access is appropriate. - recognise that due to the global and connected nature of the internet, it is not possible to guarantee that unsuitable material cannot be accessed via our systems, and as such identify clear procedures to follow if breaches or concerns arise. - recognise that generative artificial intelligence (AI) tools may have uses which could benefit our school/college community, but equally can pose risks; this is including, but not limited to, bullying and harassment, abuse and exploitation (including child sexual abuse), privacy and data protection risks, plagiarism and cheating, and inaccurate, harmful and/or biased material. - make staff and students aware of the benefits and risks of using AI tools. - respond to any misuse of AI in line with relevant policies, including but not limited to, anti-bullying, behaviour and child protection. - respond in line with the relevant guidance where we believe that AI tools may have facilitated the creation of child sexual abuse material, including the sharing of nude/semi-nude images by children.